sofiarm21/youtubeParty/README.md

 # Youtubeparty

-Youtube viewer to watch videos with friends synchronizing video playback.
+Youtube viewer to watch videos with friends synchronizing playback.
 Developed with React, ExpressJS, and SocketIO.

 https://youtube-house-party.herokuapp.com/